telerik/maui-docs/controls/checkbox/getting-started.md

 slug: checkbox-getting-started
 ---

-# Getting Started with .NET MAUI CheckBox
+# Getting Started with the .NET MAUI CheckBox

 This guide provides the information you need to start using the Telerik UI for .NET MAUI CheckBox by adding the control to your project.